TourDJ/tangvim/README.md

 # tangvim
 Tangvim?
 What's it?
-It's a vim successor implementation or a vim plugin?
-No. Actually tangvim is tang's vim, it just a playgound for vim's hobbyist.
+Is it a vim successor implementation or a vim plugin?
+Er..., no. Actually tangvim is tang's vim, it just a playgound for vim's hobbyist.
 Ah!
 I am so enthusiast for vim that want to record anything about it.
 So i begin to start...

 Enjoy it!